larissa0898/main_topic_extraction/README.md

 ## Installation
 Download all the files on this GitHub repository.
 With 'pip install -r requirements.txt' all required libraries are installed.
 For this project I used Python Version 3.9.5.
+The versions of the libraries, which are in requirements.txt, can also be found in just that.

 ![Step1](/Projektarbeit/images/step1.PNG)